hlomphosibeko/comfort-foods-de/README.md

   -	Create a system to allow online bookings
   -	Add more food to the menu
   - Add background images of food on all pages
+  - Add authentication so users don't access the staff panel.

 ## Testing
 ### Manual Testing